kube-rs/website/docs/controllers/testing.md

         let patch = Patch::Apply(doc.clone());
         docs.patch("test", &ssapply, &patch).await.unwrap();

-        // reconcile it (as if it was just applied to the cluster like this) reconcile(Arc::new(doc), ctx).await.unwrap();
+        // reconcile it (as if it was applied to the cluster like this) reconcile(Arc::new(doc), ctx).await.unwrap();

         // verify side-effects happened